mespe/mespe.github.io/content/post/xmas_revisited.md

 recipient[i] = sample(setdiff(persons[-i], c(exclude[[i]], recipient)), 1)
 ```

-This will still work when we have a simple vector.
-But out error
+This will still work when we have a simple vector, since `[[` will
+still pull the correct element of a vector.
+But our error message will
-message will not.
-So, we need to expand this to work when `excludes`
+not work.
+So, we need to expand this to work when `excludes` is a
-is a list,
+list,

 ```r
 if(class(persons) != class(exclude) |